 Or does it?

 While these stories might be true for a select handful of people, there’s a lot more to it than what they let you in on.
-As someone who has written digital content for a number of years, it’s definitely been a great way to boost and add to my income, but it’s not easy.
+As someone who has worked freelance, writing digital content, for a number of years, it’s definitely been a great way to boost and add to my income, but it’s not always easy.

-Below are my top truths about being a digital writer and trying to earn an income from it:
+Below are my top truths about being a freelance writer and trying to earn an income from it:

 - Writing takes time